 Parameter Description controller The controller with the NVSRAM values that you want to save.
 Valid controller identifiers are a or b, where a is the controller in slot A, and b is the controller in slot B. Enclose the controller identifier in square brackets ([]). file The file path and the file name to which you want to save the NVSRAM values.
 Enclose the NVSRAM file name in double quotation marks (" ").
-For example: file="C:\Program Files\CLI\logs\nvsramb.txt" This command does not automatically append a file extension to the saved file.
+For example: file="C:\Program Files\CLI\logs\nvsramb.txt" The default name of the file that contains the NVSRAM values is nvsram-data.txt.
+This command does not automatically append a file extension to the saved file.
 You must specify a file extension when entering the file name.